Trajectory

 Track platform

-More than 850 Km of High Speed and 200 Km of Conventional.
+Almost 900 Km of High Speed and more than 200 Km of Conventional.

 • Viaducts